 How Much Do YouTubers Make: Top-Earning YouTube Channels

-Before we even start talking about how to become a YouTuber, let’s first talk about how much do YouTubers make for inspiration.
-And do YouTubers make more money than bloggers?
+Before we even start talking about how to become a YouTuber, let’s first talk about how much YouTubers make for inspiration.
+And, do YouTubers make more money than bloggers?

 I get these questions a lot, and I think there are no real answers to these questions.
 Just like blogging, you could make from nothing to millions per year from YouTube.